Skip to content

 Data sources

 Members of Congress come from unitedstates/congress-legislators, a community-maintained roster used by the Library of Congress.
-Bill cosponsors, sponsors, and CRS summaries come from api.congress.gov, the Library of Congress API.
+Bills, sponsors, cosponsors, and CRS summaries come from api.congress.gov, the Library of Congress API.
+Discharge-petition signers come from clerk.house.gov.

 Back to the reforms